A Surgery Formula for the Casson-Seiberg-Witten Invariant of Integral Homology $S^1 \times S^3$: Abstract

 \section{Abstract}

 We prove a surgery formula of the Casson-Seiberg-Witten invariant of integral homology $S^1 \times S^3$ along an embedded torus, which could either be regarded as an extension of the product formula for Seiberg-Witten invariants or a manifestation of the surgery exact triangle in $4$-dimensional Seiberg-Witten theory of homology $S^1 \times S^3$.
-A key ingredient developed for the proof is the periodic spectral flow over manifolds with cylindrical end.
+As an application, we compute this invariant for mapping tori of $3$-manifolds under diffeomorphisms of finite order and fixed-point set being a simple closed curve.
+This computation generalizes the result of Lin-Ruberman-Saveliev in \cite{LRS1}.